The Higman operations and embeddings of recursive groups

 \item And some coordinates are obtained from other coordinates by \textit{arithmetical operations}.
 Say, the $33$'th coordinate $k\!-\!l$ in $\alpha f_{k,l}$ is the difference of the $22$'nd coordinate $k$ and of the the $28$'th coordinate $l$. \end{enumerate} \end{Remark}

-As we see now, construction of $\B\in \BB$ by operations \eqref{EQ Higman operations} in many cases is reduced to the question: can we build a ``machine'' which \textit{constructs $\B$ by performing the five operations listed above}, i.e., by assigning fixed pre-given values to some coordinates, then copying those values to other coordinates, then assigning the opposists, the sums or differences of those values to some other coordinates? \textit{If yes, then constructive Higman embeddings are available for the considered types of groups. }
+As we see now, construction of a set $\B\in \BB$ by operations \eqref{EQ Higman operations} in many cases can be reduced to the question: can we build a ``machine'' which \textit{constructs $\B$ by performing the five operations listed above}, i.e., by assigning fixed pre-given values to some coordinates, then copying those values to other coordinates, then assigning the opposites, the sums or differences of those values to some other coordinates? \textit{If yes, then constructive Higman embeddings are available for the considered types of groups. }

-In the next section we will step-by-step collect a positive answer to this question.
+In the next section we will step by step collect a positive answer to this question.
 The reader may skip to Example~\ref{EX Back to the example for Z^infty} to see an application of the method.

-\begin{Remark} We hope the generic patterns in $\alpha\, f_{k,l}$, in $\alpha\, f_{k,l,u,v}$, and in $\alpha\, f_{s}$ above justify our method of embedding of $G$ into a $2$-generator group in Subsection~\ref{SU The universal generators}.
-The method not only automates the embedding, but also \textit{preserves} certain structure on powers of variables participating in relations. \end{Remark}